wb14123/blog/jekyll/_posts/2012-11-20-Comment-And-Search-Are-Available.md

 index: ['/Projects/Blog']
 ---

-As you can see, my blog are able to comment and search now!
+As you can see, my blog is able to comment and search now!

 Comment
 ---

 I always think comment is very important for a blog.
-You can know how helpful or is there some issues in your article.
+You can know how helpful it is or if there are some issues in your article.
 [Disqus](http://disqus.com) is a great tool to put comment on a website.
 It is neat and powerful as you can see.
 It may be a little slow in China.
-But consider of my blog are mostly written in English, it is not a big deal.
+But considering my blog is mostly written in English, it is not a big deal.

 Search
 ---

 The search engine I am using is [Google custom search engine](http://www.google.com/cse).
-Isn't it awesome I have google's technology on my blog?
+Isn't it awesome that I have Google's technology on my blog?
 It is easy to use, too.
-The badness of this choice is google may take some time to put the website's content into its index.
-And google is even not available in China sometimes.
+The downside of this choice is that Google may take some time to put the website's content into its index.
+And Google is not even available in China sometimes.

 Scripts to Make Life Easy
 ---

 As I put the website on [github page](http://pages.github.com/), I don't want to upload the jekyll directory.
 Just the static site is enough.
 So I must copy the site to git repository, add, commit and then push it.
-It is a boring work.
+It is boring work.
 I write two scripts to make it easy.
 I don't know if there is some other way to do this, but I'm OK with it.

 update.sh: generate static site and upload to github.

     #!/bin/bash

     BASE_DIR=`pwd`
     J_DIR="./jekyll"
     GIT_DIR="./wb14123.github.com"

     cd $J_DIR
     jekyll
     cd $BASE_DIR